Kingdom of the Netherlands: Defense

-The Netherlands Armed Forces (Nederlandse krijgsmacht) are the shared military services of all countries in the Kingdom of the Netherlands, and fall under the Ministry of Defense.
+Maintenance of the independence and defence of the Kingdom is a Kingdom affair under Article 3 of the Charter.
+Foreign relations are likewise a Kingdom affair.

 Legislature

-The legislature of the Kingdom consists of the States General of the Netherlands and the Government.
-Articles 14, 16 and 17 of the Charter give some participation to the parliaments of the Aruba, Curaçao, and Sint Maarten.
+For Kingdom legislation, the States General of the Netherlands forms the parliamentary legislature together with the Kingdom government, subject to the special participation rights for Aruba, Curaçao and Sint Maarten laid down in Articles 15-21 of the Charter.
+Their ministers plenipotentiary and special delegates can participate in the consideration of Kingdom bills in the circumstances specified by the Charter.

 Council of State

 Article 13 of the Charter specifies that there is a Council of State of the Kingdom.
 It is (as all institutions of the Kingdom) regulated in the Constitution, but the Charter implies that at the request of Aruba, Curaçao, or Sint Maarten, a member from each of these islands can be included in the Council of State.
 Aruba is currently exercising this right.
 This has not always been the case; the Netherlands Antilles had no member until 1987 and Aruba had none until 2000.
-Sint Maarten's first member of the Council of State will be former Lieutenant Governor Dennis Richardson.
+The current Kingdom councillors are Paul Comenencia for Curaçao, Andy Lee for Aruba and Randolf Duggins for Sint Maarten; Duggins took office on 1 October 2025.